kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
-React and Redux have demonstrated the value of well-implemented application state management within JavaScript.
-Despite this, developers complain about React and Redux quite often.
+The React/Redux combination has demonstrated the value of well-implemented application state management within JavaScript.
+Despite this, lots of developers complain about it.

 I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
 Nevertheless, JS state management was bound to happen, especially when reviewing the key moments of JavaScript's evolution.